-Greek ethnos states: internal mechanics, external relations
+Greek ethnos states: internal mechanics, external relations (project completed)

 International Symposium at the European Cultural Centre of Delphi